 - How school staff may elevate their cultural awareness and sensitivity when interacting with immigrant parents and students.

 - How immigrants parents and school staff can narrow the achievement gap of the student by understanding the college preparation and selection process

-In all of these situations, there could be something going on with your child.
-When children or young adults struggle in school or test preparation, they can quickly lose confidence and become frustrated.
+In all of these situations, there is an opportunity to grow in the understanding of your child’s education.
+When children or young adults struggle in school or test preparation, they quickly lose confidence and become frustrated.
 When this happens, they may tend to lose interest in school, and begin to fall into a downward cycle of losing interest in other things as well.